Limits on the Statistical Description of Charged de Sitter Black Holes: Introduction

 The structure of this paper is as follows.
 In Sec. \ref{sec:thermo}, we introduce the Reissner-Nordström de Sitter metric and its phase diagram of regular solutions.
 We then detail the necessity and mechanics of the Bousso-Hawking normalization and derive the associated first laws.
 Next, we compute the heat capacity in Sec. \ref{sec:HeatCap} and discuss the different extremal limits.
 We derive a list of the near-extremal behavior of the different thermodynamic quantities in Sec. \ref{sec:NearExt} and finally discuss the implications of our findings for the microscopic and statistical understanding of de Sitter black holes in Sec. \ref{sec:Conc}.
 Some mathematical details are put aside in the appendices.

 {\bf Note added:} while we were completing this paper, we learned of the related work \cite{Chen:2025jqm} which studies the one-loop gravitational path integral of Reissner-Nordström de Sitter black holes.
-They focus on the phase of the partition function using the black hole as an observer whereas we study thermodynamics.
+They focus on computing the phase of the partition function using a reduced two-dimensional dilaton gravity description, whereas we study the four-dimensional thermodynamics.
 Our results are complementary.